 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Texas Instruments (TXN) and NXP Semiconductors (NXPI), providing a clear comparison to assist in investment decisions.
+The following table outlines the strengths and weaknesses of Texas Instruments Incorporated (TXN) and NXP Semiconductors N.V.
+(NXPI), providing a comparative analysis for potential investors.

 Risk Analysis